oDCM - Web Data for Dummies (Tutorial)

 • explore gains of live data collections

-• adhere to best practices (say, 1 req per second)
+• adhere to best practices (say, 1 request per second)

 • randomize extraction order